DrTexx/DJLP-OpenBot/README.md

 ## Usage
 ### Robot Objects
 All information regarding your robot is stored in a `Robot` object.
-This object is essentially the microproccesors interpretation of a physical robot and it's hardware.
+This object is essentially the microcontroller's interpretation of a physical robot and it's hardware.

 You can gain information about the current state of your robot by calling object attributes